Rio (Duran Duran album): Music videos

 Music videos were shot for six of Rio's nine tracks.
-Russell Mulcahy, who had directed the video for "Planet Earth", worked with Duran Duran on videos for "Hungry Like the Wolf", "Save a Prayer" and "Lonely in Your Nightmare" in Sri Lanka, one for "Rio" in Antigua and one for "The Chauffer" in London without the band's involvement; another video was commissioned for the single version of "My Own Way".
+Russell Mulcahy, who had directed the video for "Planet Earth", worked with Duran Duran on videos for "Hungry Like the Wolf", "Save a Prayer" and "Lonely in Your Nightmare" in Sri Lanka, one for "Rio" in Antigua and one for "The Chauffeur" in London without the band's involvement; another video was commissioned for the single version of "My Own Way".
 Former film student Marcello Anciano acted as storyboard artist and art director for all the videos.
 The Sri Lanka videos emphasised the exotic location; "Hungry Like the Wolf" saw Le Bon cast as an Indiana Jones-type character, while "Save a Prayer" utilised elephants and found the band atop a mountain inspecting stone temples.
-While there, Rhodes and John were homesick, while Andy contracted a fever from the water, requiring his hospitalisation on his return to England.
+While there, Rhodes and John Taylor were homesick, while Andy Taylor contracted a fever from the water, requiring his hospitalisation on his return to England.
 The guitarist was "very run-down" for the subsequent Australian and Japanese tours throughout the second half of April 1982 and had an oxygen mask at the side of the stage for the shows.
 He fully recovered for the "Rio" shoot, which found the band sailing aboard yachts.